CruxConnect/crux-docs/_includes/product/response/measurements_sku.md

-weight
-: (number) The Weight of the SKU in the "weight_units"

 weight_units
 : (string) The units utilized by the supplier for weight ('g', 'kg', 'lb', and 'oz' are potential options, where 'g' is the default)

+weight
+: (decimal) The Weight of the SKU in the "weight_units" (2 decimal places)

+dimension_units
+: (string) The units utilized by the supplier for dimensions ('cm', 'm', 'in', and 'ft' are potential options, where 'cm' is the default)

 length
-: (number) The Length of the SKU in "dimension_units"
+: (decimal) The Length of the SKU in "dimension_units" (2 decimal places)

 width
-: (number) The Width of the SKU in "dimension_units"
+: (decimal) The Width of the SKU in "dimension_units" (2 decimal places)

 height
-: (number) The Height of the SKU in "dimension_units"
+: (decimal) The Height of the SKU in "dimension_units" (2 decimal places)